 “There are 2 people looking at this hotel.”

 Puts a spring in your step, doesn’t it?

 You can also ramp up conversions by slapping deadlines on your offers.

 “Limited time remaining!”

-Whether it’s an email subject line or a web page, there aren’t many situations where a scattering of scarcity won’t increase your open rates, downloads, sign-ups and click-throughs.
+Whether it’s an email subject line or a web page, there are few situations where a scattering of scarcity won’t increase your open rates, downloads and click-throughs.